nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Disabling Encryption
 --------------------

-You have the option of changing your mind and disabling the Encryption app.
+You have the option of changing your mind and disabling the Encryption app by un-checking **Enable server-side encryption** on your Admin page.
+But remember, under certain conditions it is possible to create unrecoverable files, so make sure you have good backups first.
-Just click its Disable button on the Apps page.

 occ Encryption Commands
 -----------------------